Work experience

 Access to Work is a grant scheme to support disabled people into work.

 Through the government’s Youth Contract, it can support young disabled people to take part in self-arranged work experience or work trials.
-You must arrange this through a Job Coach at Jobcentre Plus.
+You must arrange this through Jobcentre Plus.
 Talk to them about what you want to do.

 Getting the most out of your work experience